 The so-called "tyranny of the rocket equation" comes down to a problem of propellant weight: as propellant is added to a spacecraft, the system mass increases and an increasing long thruster burn becomes necessary to accelerate the greater system mass.
-This places a practical upper limit on the amount of fuel carried, as at a certain point only marginal changes in velocity (Δv) can be achieved for the addition of more propellant.
-A thruster's momentum transfer efficiency can be maximized by maximizing the exit velocity of propellant, v{ex} ; this in turn reduces the amount of propellant necessary to attain a desired Δv .
+This places a practical upper limit on the amount of fuel carried, as at a certain point only marginal changes in velocity ($\Delta \nu$) can be achieved for the addition of more propellant.
+A thruster's momentum transfer efficiency can be maximized by maximizing the exit velocity of propellant, ν{ex} ; this in turn reduces the amount of propellant necessary to attain a desired $\Delta \nu$.
 Electric propulsion engines accelerate propellant to much higher speeds than can be achieved by chemical rockets by means of electromagnetic fields, serving as a class of thrusters which generate lower levels of thrust than chemical rockets but with much higher propellant exit velocities (and hence a higher specific impulse).
-This team chose to undertake the design and construction of a stationary plasma Hall effect thruster.
+This team chose to undertake the design and construction of a Hall effect thruster.

 Three parameters define the initial design constraints for a thruster: thrust, specific impulse, and power.
 Thrust, T, represents the amount of force that the device is capable of generating.
-Specific impulse, I{sp} , represents the ratio between the thrust and the weight flow of propellant (the ratio between T and \dot{mg} , which is equivalently $\dot{mv}{ex}/(\dot{mg})$) and represents the efficiency of a rocket to produce a net change in velocity.
-In this context, power represents the power of the anode-to-cathode circuit, which is closed by the plasma within the thruster channel.
+Specific impulse, I{sp} , represents the ratio between the thrust and the weight flow of propellant (the ratio between T and $\dot{m}g$, which is equivalently $\dot{m}v{ex}/(\dot{m}g)$) and represents the efficiency of a rocket to produce a net change in velocity.
+In this context, power represents the power of the anode-to-cathode circuit, in which electrons flow from the cathode to the anode through the plasma within the thruster channel.
 When designing a thruster, two of these quantities must be chosen by on the requirements/limitations of the mission or spacecraft design.
 The final quantity is then determined from the former two.
-The three defining parameters are related to one another via mass flow rate, \dot{m} , and ion exhaust velocity, v{ex} , in the following manner:
+The three defining parameters are related to one another via ion mass flow rate, \dot{m} , and ion exhaust velocity, v{ex} , in the following manner: